Revocable Living Trusts

 One of the most powerful tools of a Maryland trusts and estate attorney for estate planning is a revocable living trust.
 People often refer to such trusts as a Maryland living trust or as a Maryland revocable trust.

 You can transfer your assets to a living trust during your lifetime.
 Then, the trust can use those assets to provide for you during your life.
-After your death, the living trust can streamline the transfer of those assets to your family without the trouble caused by the Maryland probate court process.
+After your death, the living trust can streamline the transfer of your property to your family without the trouble caused by the Maryland probate court process.

 What is a Maryland Revocable Living Trust

-You maintain control of the trust’s assets because you can alter or revoke the trust in its entirety while alive and have capacity.
-You determine how and when the revocable trust distributes its income and assets while alive and after your death.
+You maintain control of its assets because you can alter or revoke the living trust as its grantor in its entirety while alive and have capacity.
+You determine how and when it distributes its income and assets during your lifetime and after your death.

 What are some advantages of creating a Maryland living trust?